 In 2008, the city issued a public competition that we won for elaborating a Lighting Masterplan for the downtown area.

-The plan addresses key features of the city: The ring road surrounding the city is emphasized, as well as the historical walls, partially demolished to allow for easier circulation; Important landmarks, major attractions for residents & visitors; The important urban axes, used for pedestrian and vehicular circulation; The Dijle river, which cuts through the city diagonally, with its natural features.
+The plan addresses key features of the city: The ring road surrounding the city is emphasized, as well as the historical walls, partially demolished to allow for easier circulation; Important landmarks, major attractions for residents and visitors; The important urban axes, used for pedestrian and vehicular circulation; The Dijle river, which cuts through the city diagonally, with its natural features.